Provocative Stories. Powerful Impact.

 Producer | Director | Editor

-Sabrina produced and edited Mrs. Goundo’s Daughter, the gripping story of an undocumented young mother’s fight for asylum to protect her baby daughter from ritual genital cutting.
+Sabrina produced and edited Mrs. Goundo’s Daughter (2009), the gripping story of an undocumented young mother’s fight for asylum to protect her baby daughter from ritual genital cutting.
 It toured with the Human Rights Watch Film Festival, and was screened at a congressional hearing on women and asylum in partnership with the Tahirih Justice Center.
-Other credits include her first feature Hip-Hop: Beyond Beats and Rhymes, which she produced and edited, and debuted at Sundance; Cooked; The New Black; and Wilhemina’s War.
 Sabrina’s television credits include America by the Numbers, the acclaimed PBS series hosted by Maria Hinojosa.
-Her episode, The New Mad Men which she edited, won the Imagen Award for Best National Informational Program.
+Her episode, The New Mad Men which she edited, won the prestigious Imagen Award, which recognizes Latin voices and nuanced portrayals in the entertainment industry.